My 2026 MacBook Air Developer Setup: Clean, Lean, and Reproducible

 Once the system is stable, restore personal data:

-If you write papers or produce PDFs with formulas:
+If I have to write reasearch documentation or produce PDFs with formulas:

 - Containers: Replace Docker Desktop with OrbStack (lighter, faster).